russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Tasks/Culminating.md

 You can read about that here: [[Building Electric Ride]]

+Here is how social-sign in with Google was added to this app: [[Adding Sign in with Google]]

 The app is a used-car marketplace for electric vehicles.

 ## Obtain the template